-Pin Nu umber SOIC TSSOP Symbol Brief Description 1 3 X1 X1.
+Pin Number SOIC TSSOP Symbol Symbol Brief Description 1 3 X1 X1.
 The X1 pin is the input of an inverting amplifier and should be connected to one pin of a 32.768kHz quartz crystal.
 2 4 X2 X2.
-The X2 pin is the output of an inverting amplifier and should be connected to one pin of a 32.768kHz quartz crystal.
-3 5 ĪRQ Interrupt Output - IRQ.
-This is an interrupt signal output.
-This signal notifies a host processor that an alarm has occurred and requests action.
-It is an open drain active low output.
-4 6 V {SS} V {SS} .
+The X2 pin is the output of an inverting amplifier and should be connected to one pin of a 32.768kHz quartz crystal 3 5 RESET Reset Output - RESET.
+This is a reset signal output.
+This signal notifies a host processor that the watchdog time period has expired or that the voltage has dropped below a fixed V {TRIP} threshold.
+It is an open drain active LOW output.
+4 6 V{SS} V {SS} .
 5 7 SDA Serial Data (SDA).
 SDA is a bidirectional pin used to transfer data into and out of the device.
 It has an open drain output and may be wire ORed with other open drain or open collector outputs.
 6 8 SCL Serial Clock (SCL).
 The SCL input is used to clock all data into and out of the device.
+The input buffer on this pin is always active (not gated).
 7 1 V {BACK} V{BACK} .
 This input provides a backup supply voltage to the device.
 V{BACK} supplies power to the device in the event the V{CC} supply fails.
 This pin can be connected to a battery, a Supercap or tied to ground if not used.
-8 2 V {CC} V {cc} .
+8 2 V {CC} V {CC} .